NamanMathur77/programming_questions/Big_O/readme.md

 If it is a small file, you are certainly right.
 It would take 5-10 hours to get to an airport, hop on a flight, and then deliver it to your friend.

 But what if the file is 1TB large, it would take more than a day to transfer electronically.
 It would be much faster to fly it across the country.
 If file is that urgent, you might just want to do that.

+# Time Complexity

+We could describe the data transfer "algorithm" runtime as :-

+* Electronic Transfer :- O(s) Where s is the size of the file.
+This means the time to transfer the file increases linearly with the size of the file.